brentkaplan/beezdiscounting/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 1 note ✖

-* This is a new release.

-* Remove LICENSE file per request
+* Two links were flagged as possibly invalid URLS.
+However, the links resolve in the browser.

+## revdepcheck results

+There are currently no downstream dependencies for this package